bitsofcotton/ddpmopt/README.md

 Using this with mimalloc or so can increase memory usage with multi thread on some systems.

-# Known bug:
+# Known tips:
-* P1I predicts rough enough, this is because taking data invariant and predicting same losts invariant geometric mean on prediction.
+* P1I predicts a little rough, this is because taking data invariant and predicting same losts invariant geometric mean on prediction.
+This is avoidable with loop if the map region is decreasing functions.

-* 2-norm on each stage prediction is rough enough, this is avoidable if we add one dimension to divides some.
+* 2-norm on each stage prediction is a little rough, this is avoidable if we add one dimension to divides some.

+* We need to shrink output images cf. goki_check_cc cleansq command.

+* With 16GB memory space, we can calculate not larger than and not equal to 500x500px color, either 800x800px monochrome images. (sqrt(500) ~ 22.36, sqrt(800) ~ 28.28, so only very rough image will be gained.

+* 2x image size causes 16x memory usage we need.
+So if we need 2x detailed output image size, we need 256x memory usage.
+(And much of calculation time.)

+* So 44x44 color nor 56x56 monochrome needs 4TB memory usage.
+So if we need such size, we should implement to use storage.

 # Usage:
     ./predg <in0.ppm> ...